Walks near Burscough by train

 Walk details: Slow Ways.

-Blackburn Station to Rishton Station (Lancashire)
+Blackburn to Rishton (Lancashire)

 45 minutes from Burscough Junction, with one change.

-Highly recommended: A largely urban route that is mostly along the canal towpath, avoiding a nasty motorway roundabout.
+Recommended: A largely urban route that is mostly along the canal towpath, avoiding a nasty motorway roundabout.
 The towpath is gravel or degraded tarmac with a couple of uneven patches; there are some interesting old mills and but a lot of pylons and nearby roads.
 Some interesting old mills along the towpath.
 Dragonflies and a weasel were seen.

 Lunch: A cafe at Home Bargains in the retail park near the midpoint (accessed via steps).